Hike a portion of the Highlands Trail and check out the Solar System trail in a park built by the CCC in the 1930s.

 - Short: 1.2 mile loop – Start from the group picnic area, loop Highlands to Brookside.

 - Short: 0.5 miles round trip: Do an out-and-back on the Solar System trail from parking on Observatory Rd.

 - Longer: The Highlands Trail continues for miles in either direction (may require road walking).

-- Longer: Add a nearby park: Columbia Trail, Ken Lockwood Gorge, Round Valley, Spruce Run.
+- Nearby: Columbia Trail, Ken Lockwood Gorge, Round Valley, Spruce Run.